 A new client recently told me, “My late father left me an inheritance of an IRA (Individual Retirement Account) worth $1.5 million, and I’m the sole beneficiary.
 What should I do with it?
 If I bring the money to Israel, I’ll have to sell the stocks and wire the money to my account here….
 Read more

-Recently, a couple with four children of various ages asked me for advice on how to invest funds that they had just inherited.
+Recently, a couple with four children of various ages asked me for advice on how to invest funds that they had just received as an inheritance.
 They didn’t need the inheritance for themselves, and they wanted to pass it along to their children.

 The couple’s oldest child was married and wanted to buy a house,… Read more